 1. Know the Statute of Limitations

 One of the first and most important things you need to know about filing a personal injury claim is how the statute of limitations works.
 In most states, you will find that you must file your claim within a certain amount of time after the incident that resulted in your injury.
+If you are Indianapolis based a firm such as War For Indy will battle to get your case handled in a time sensitive manner whilst also ensuring your case is put forward in a complete state with all the evidence available presented to give you a strong claim and the best chance at compensation.

 You will find that it will vary from state to state.
 For example, North Carolina’s statute of limitations for personal injury claims will be different to the statute of limitations in California.
 If you do not file your claim within the allotted time frame, then you will miss being able to get any compensation for your injuries.

 As a result, it’s important to know the applicable limitation period because if you don’t file within that deadline, your case could potentially be thrown out.
+If you don’t know how to serve your papers, or if you feel it would be unsafe for you to serve them yourself, you can look into how to serve someone using Bond Rees or a similar firm.
+This way, your files are sure to be submitted on time.

 2. Gather Evidence